ukhuranauva/UrjaKhurana-pset6/REVIEW.md

 Peer review done with Putri <br/>
 -names (4):
-*names are clear and consistent
+*names are clear and consistent.

 -headers (1):
 *there are no headers